slawern/hddled/README.md

- -u milliseconds - interval between subsequent disk activity checks (defaults to 100) -q              - quit the previously started daemon -w RRGGBB       - disk write LED color (defaults to 0000FF)
+ -u milliseconds - interval between subsequent disk activity checks (defaults to 100) -q              - quit the previously started daemon -w RRGGBB       - disk write LED color (defaults to 0000FF) -x pref         - exclude /dev/pref* devices from monitoring (can be used more than once)
 ````

 ## What's next?